todoesverso/logss/README.md

 * Support for regexp
 * Support for configuration file
 * Support for explicit command (no need to pipe into it)
+* Send all matched lines to dedicated files
+* Consolidated view with highlighted items

 ## Usage